Watergate complex: Office building

-In 1993, the British coal board pension fund sold the office portion of the building (as well as the land under two of the three Watergate apartment buildings) to The JBG Companies (an American firm) and Buvermo Properties Inc. (a Dutch company).
-In 1997, JBG Cos. and Buvermo Properties sold the office building to the Blackstone Group's Trizec Properties division.
-Trizec put the office building up for sale for $100 million in 2005 and sold it to BentleyForbes Acquisitions LLC, a private firm owned by C. Frederick Wehba and members of the Los Angeles-based Webha family.
-BentleyForbes put the office tower up for sale on March 12, 2009.
-In November 2011, after 20 months on the market, the office building sold for $76 million to the Penzance Cos.
+In 1993, the British coal board pension fund sold the office portion of the building as well as the land under two of the three Watergate apartment buildings to JBG (now JBG Smith), an American firm, and Buvermo Properties, a Dutch company.
+In 1997, they sold the office building to The Blackstone Group's Trizec Properties division.
+Trizec sold it to BentleyForbes, a private firm owned by C. Frederick Wehba and members of the Los Angeles-based Webha family, in 2005.
+In November 2011, after 20 months on the market, BentleyForbes sold the office building for $76 million to the Penzance Cos.

-In mid-2012, the office building's new owner began a multimillion-dollar upgrade to the Watergate Office Building's lobby, common areas, and Virginia Avenue entrance.
-The modernization was complete in December 2012, and the building began leasing space again in January 2013.
+In 2012, the owner implemented a multimillion-dollar upgrade to the Watergate Office Building's lobby, common areas, and Virginia Avenue entrance.
 Hitt Contracting designed the renovations, and oversaw the construction.

 Penzance sold the office building to a subsidiary of Rockwood Capital for $75 million at the end of 2016.

-Penzance retained a small ownership stake in the structure, and said it would continue to manage it for Rockwood.
+Brian Friedman acquired the building in 2019 for $101.5 million.